ChrisMayor/D365RichTextEditor/README.md

 ## Installation of Solution in Dynamics 365 and setup

+* Install managed solution
+* Add a multi line text control to form
+* Change control of multi line text field

-... will be inserted soon ...
+... screenshots will be added soon ...

 ## Build